istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 1. There should only be one "catch-all" rule (i.e., a rule that matches any request path or header) in the fragments.
    All such "catch-all" rules will be moved to the end of the list in the merged configuration, but since they are "catch-alls", whichever is applied first will essentially override and disable any others.
-1. A `VirtualService` can only be fragmented this way if it is bound to an ingress `Gateway`, i.e., host merging is currently only implemented by `istio-ingressgateway`.
-The feature is not supported in sidecars.
+1. A `VirtualService` can only be fragmented this way if it is bound to a gateway.
+   Host merging is not supported in sidecars.

 A `DestinationRule` can also be fragmented with similar merge semantic and restrictions.

-1. The first definition of any given subset (e.g., `s1`) is used.
-Any following duplicates are discarded.
-   Therefore, there should not be more than one definition of subset `s1` across the fragments, to make sure the same one will always be used.
+1. There should only be one definition of any given subset (e.g., `s1`) across multiple destination rules for the same host.
+   If there is more than one, the first definition is used and any following duplicates are discarded.
+   No merging of subset content is supported.
-1. The first top-level `trafficPolicy` is used.
+1. There should only be one top-level `trafficPolicy` for the same host.
+   When top-level traffic policies are defined in multiple destination rules, the first one will be used.
    Any following top-level `trafficPolicy` configuration is discarded.
+1. Unlike virtual service merging, destination rule merging works in both sidecars and gateways.

 ## 503 errors after setting destination rule